Foundations of Mindfulness

 Amy Edelstein, educator, author, and public speaker is a powerful communicator of ideas and beliefs that can help us transform ourselves and the culture we live in.

-In 2014, Amy founded the Inner Strength Foundation, a non-profit organization that has trained close to 6000 inner-city teens to date in mindfulness and systemic thinking.
+In 2014, Amy founded the Inner Strength Foundation, a non-profit organization that has trained thousands of inner-city teens mindfulness and systems thinking.

 She currently serves as ISF’s Executive Director.
 Amy has more than 35-years experience working with contemplative tools, and developmental philosophy, and has taught programs in half a dozen countries around the world.

-Amy is a Cornell University College Scholar, cofounder of of the learning platform Emergence Education which produces transformational books and programs for adults, and author of five books including the award-winning, bestseller The Conscious Classroom.
+Amy received a Philadelphia Social Innovation Award for her organization’s work in Violence Reduction.
+She is a Cornell University College Scholar, cofounder of of the learning platform Emergence Education, and author of five books including the award-winning, bestseller The Conscious Classroom.